spl0k/supysonic/docs/setup/deploying/wsgi-standalone.rst

    $ gunicorn "supysonic.web:create_application()"

-But this will only listen on the loopback interface, which isn't really useful.
+But this will only listen on the loopback interface, which isn't really useful if you don't put a reverse proxy in front of it.

 Gunicorn provides many command-line options -- see :command:`gunicorn -h`.
 For example, to run Supysonic with 4 worker processes (``-w 4``) binding to all